MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-onedrive-for-business.md

 ## Create an audience (if necessary)
 <a name="CreateAudience"> </a>

-If you want to redirect only a specific set of your users from your on-premises environment to OneDrive for Business, you need to use an audience to identify that set of users.
+If you want to redirect only a specific set of your users from your on-premises environment to OneDrive, you need to use an audience to identify that set of users.
 If you have an audience set up already that contains just those users, you can use that.
 Otherwise, you need to create an audience in SharePoint Server.
 See [Create an audience for SharePoint Server](../administration/create-an-audience-for-sharepoint-server.md) for information about how to create an audience for SharePoint.
 You can also use Microsoft PowerShell cmdlets to create an audience.

- **To configure a OneDrive for Business redirection audience**
+ **To configure a OneDrive redirection audience**

 1. On the **Central Administration** website, select **Microsoft 365** > **Configure hybrid OneDrive and Sites features**.